edulazaro/departments/README.md

 ### Departments

 This view shows a table with all the departments.
+The `name` field is used as a search field.

+* **Creating department**: Click the `Add New` button to open the new user modal.
+Enter a demartment name and optionally select the parent department.
+* **Deleting a department**: Click the dropdown on the right of any department and then click the `Delete` button.
+If the department has child departments, they will be detached when deleted via the `deleting` event.
+* **Editing a department**: Click the dropdown on the right of any department and then click the `Edit` button.
+You can update the name and the parent department here, and also remove child departments, if any.

+### Users

-The name is used as a search field.
+This view shows a table with all the users.
+The `search_text` field is used as a search field.

 * **Creating user**: Click the `Add New` button to open the new user modal.
-Enter a name name and the email.
+Enter a name and the email of the user.
 * **Deleting a user**: Click the dropdown on the right of any user and then click the `Delete` button.
 If the user was assigned to any department, the relation will be removed.
 * **Editing a user**: Click the dropdown on the right of any user and then click the `Edit` button.
 You can update the name and the email of the user here.
 * **Adding a user to a department**: Click the dropdown on the right of any user and then click the `Departments` button.
 You can select and add a department to the user here.